 Lauf True Grit pricing and models

-Lauf will be selling the bike direct through its website, and is looking to set up a number of independent dealers (the first will be in Kansas).
+Lauf will be selling the bike direct through its website, and a number of independent dealers.

 Lauf True Grit Weekend Warrior